VET Program Approval and Maintenance Procedure

 1. Qualifications / units may be removed at any time during the year.

-2. Program Manager to determine potential impacts of the removal with Program areas and High Education institute (as required)
+2. Program Manager to determine potential impacts of the removal with Program areas and Higher Educationinstitute (as required).

 4. If the qualification/s to be removed involving an existing Third PartyArrangement, refer to the Third Party Delivery of VET Training and Assessment Procedure for additional requirements.